theanht1/dotfiles/README.md

-# Dotfiles config on MacOS
+# Dotfiles config on Manjaro
 This config uses `stow` to organize files.
 In order to create symlinks, run `stow <package>`